FlorianKrach/PD-NJODE/README.md

 --------------------------------------------------------------------------------
 # Instructions for Running Experiments of Generative NJODE
-The code for the experiments of the paper [Neural Jump ODE as Generative Model](?).
+The code for the experiments of the paper [Neural Jump ODEs as Generative Models](https://arxiv.org/abs/2510.02757).

 The configs for these experiments are in [config_GenNJODE.py](NJODE/configs/config_GenNJODE.py).